 Scott Freshwater Rods

-Many anglers own both G Series and Radian rods in similar models.
+Many anglers will own both G Series and Centric rods in similar models.
 There is a considerable gulf between their actions, yet the popularity of both rods is testament to the wide range of casting styles and action preferences in our sport.
-In our view, the G Series is an all-around, most versatile fly rod, whereas the Radian is a specialty rod designed for power.
+In our view, the G Series is an all-around, most versatile fly rod.
 While considered “medium action,” or “mid flex,” the G Series possesses uncanny ability to cast both short and long in addition to its prowess in the mid range.
 The G Series is the living definition of “progressive action,” or a rod that flexes evenly based upon the amount of line being cast.
-If you specifically prefer fast action rods and just can’t make a moderate action rod work for you, then choose a Radian as your all-arounder.
-Otherwise, fish the G Series and add Radians to your quiver for long casting and windy conditions.
-In other words, fish the G unless you just can’t fish the G. In addition to being the most finely tuned graphite fly rods on the planet, G Series rods are superior to Radians in the following techniques: casting short distances, roll casting, slack line casting, line mending and tippet protection.
+If you specifically prefer fast action rods and just can’t make a moderate action rod work for you, then choose a Centric as your all-arounder.
+Otherwise, fish the G Series and add Centrics to your quiver for long casting and windy conditions.
+In other words, fish the G unless you just can’t fish the G. In addition to being the most finely tuned graphite fly rods on the planet, G Series rods are superior to Centrics in the following techniques: casting short distances, roll casting, slack line casting, line mending and tippet protection.

 Lines: Lines that are true-to-line-weight bring the best out of the G. The SA Trout Taper, in all its iterations, must be considered the best line for these rods.